eficode/DevOpsCSAOS/documentation/testing.md

 # Testing

-to add?: every test set uses its own test data -> this could be improved by creating one set of test data

 ## Frontend

 Jest is used for frontend testing.
 Frontend tests are used to make sure pages are rendered as intended.
 Frontend tests cover tests for question, result and summary pages.